itthinx/affiliates/readme.txt

 == Changelog ==

+= 2.16.1 =
+* Updated pot and translation files.
+* Updated the Spanish translation.

 = 2.16.0 =
 * Added the possibility to approve new affiliates with a status option.
 * Added a Notifications section where you can enable to notify administrator and affiliates on registration.